philss/rustler_precompiled/PRECOMPILATION_GUIDE.md

 ```

 A complete workflow example can be found in the [`rustler_precompilation_example`](https://github.com/philss/rustler_precompilation_example/blob/main/.github/workflows/release.yml) project.
+You can copy that file and modify it with your desired inputs.

 That workflow is using a GitHub Action especially made for our goal: [philss/rustler-precompiled-action](https://github.com/philss/rustler-precompiled-action).
 The GitHub Action will deal with the installation of `cross` and the build of the project, naming the files in the correct format.